xinachilles/System-Design/Design Pattern/Cloud-Design-Pattern/Batch process and no relational.md

 # Batch process and  no relational data stores
 ---

-the source data is loaded into data storage, either by the source application itself or by another job or workflow.
+The source data is loaded into data storage, either by the source application itself or by another job or workflow.

-Challenges
+## Challenges

-Data format and encoding. .
+### Data format and encoding

-For example, source files might use a mix of UTF-16 and UTF-8 encoding, or contain unexpected delimiters (space versus tab), or include unexpected characters.
+- For example, source files might use a mix of UTF-16 and UTF-8 encoding, or contain unexpected delimiters (space versus tab), or include unexpected characters.

-Another common example is text fields that contain tabs, spaces, or commas that are interpreted as delimiters.
+- Another common example is text fields that contain tabs, spaces, or commas that are interpreted as delimiters.

-Data loading and parsing logic must be flexible enough to detect and handle these issues.
+- Data loading and parsing logic must be flexible enough to detect and handle these issues.

-Orchestrating time slices.
+- Orchestrating time slices.
 Often source data is placed in a folder hierarchy that reflects processing windows, organized by year, month, day, hour, and so on.
 In some cases, data may arrive late.
 For example, suppose that a web server fails, and the logs for March 7th don't end up in the folder for processing until March 9th.
 Are they just ignored because they're too late?
 Can the downstream processing logic handle out-of-order records?

-Architecture
+## Architecture

-Data storage: Azure Storage Blob Containers;Azure Data Lake Store.
+- Data storage: Azure Storage Blob Containers;Azure Data Lake Store.

-Batch processing.
+- Batch processing.
 Usually these jobs involve reading source files, processing them (filter, aggregate, and otherwise prepare the data for analysis), and writing the output to new files.

-Analytical data store.
+- Analytical data store.
 Many big data solutions are designed to prepare data for analysis and then serve the processed data in a structured format that can be queried using analytical tools.

-Orchestration.
+- Orchestration.
 With batch processing, typically some orchestration is required to migrate or copy the data into your data storage, batch processing, analytical data store, and reporting layers.

-Technology choices
+## Technology choices

-The following technologies are recommended choices for batch processing solutions in Azure.
+- The following technologies are recommended choices for batch processing solutions in Azure.

-Analytical data store: Spark SQL,HBase,Hive
+- Analytical data store: Spark SQL,HBase,Hive

-Analytics and reporting
+- Analytics and reporting

-Orchestration
+## Orchestration

-Azure Data Factory.
+ - Azure Data Factory.
 These activities can initiate data copy operations as well as Hive, Pig, MapReduce, or Spark jobs in on-demand HDInsight clusters;

-Oozie and Sqoop.
+- Oozie and Sqoop.
 Oozie is a job automation engine for the Apache Hadoop ecosystem and can be used to initiate data copy operations as well as Hive, Pig, and MapReduce jobs to process data and Sqoop jobs to copy data between HDFS and SQL databases.

-For more information, see Pipeline orchestration
+- For more information, see Pipeline orchestration

-Real time processing
+## Real time processing

-Real time processing deals with streams of data that are captured in real-time and processed with minimal latency to generate real-time (or near-real-time) reports or automated responses.
+- Real time processing deals with streams of data that are captured in real-time and processed with minimal latency to generate real-time (or near-real-time) reports or automated responses.

-For example, a real-time traffic monitoring solution might use sensor data to detect high traffic volumes.
-This data could be used to dynamically update a map to show congestion,

-or automatically initiate high-occupancy lanes or other traffic management systems.
+- For example, a real-time traffic monitoring solution might use sensor data to detect high traffic volumes.
+This data could be used to dynamically update a map to show congestion, or automatically initiate high-occupancy lanes or other traffic management systems.

-Processed data is often written to an analytical data store, which is optimized for analytics and visualization.
+- Processed data is often written to an analytical data store, which is optimized for analytics and visualization.

-The processed data can also be ingested directly into the analytics and reporting layer for analysis, business intelligence, and real-time dashboard visualization.
+- The processed data can also be ingested directly into the analytics and reporting layer for analysis, business intelligence, and real-time dashboard visualization.

-Architecture
+## Architecture
 A real-time processing architecture has the following logical components.

-Real-time message ingestion.
+- Real-time message ingestion.
 The architecture must include a way to capture and store real-time messages to be consumed by a stream processing consumer.

-Stream processing.
+- Stream processing.
 After capturing real-time messages, the solution must process them by filtering, aggregating, and otherwise preparing the data for analysis.

-Analytical data store.
+- Analytical data store.
 Many big data solutions are designed to prepare data for analysis and then serve the processed data in a structured format that can be queried using analytical tools.

-Real-time message ingestion:Apache Kafka.
+- Real-time message ingestion:Apache Kafka.

-Data storage
+### Data storage

-Azure Storage Blob Containers or Azure Data Lake Store.
+- Azure Storage Blob Containers or Azure Data Lake Store.

-Stream processing Apache Storm,Apache Spark
+- Stream processing Apache Storm,Apache Spark

-Analytical data store
+#### Analytical data store

-SQL Data Warehouse, HBase, Spark, or Hive.
+- SQL Data Warehouse, HBase, Spark, or Hive.

-Analytics and reporting
+#### Analytics and reporting

 In a purely real-time solution, most of the processing orchestration is managed by the message ingestion and stream processing components.